johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week11/week11.md

     end
   end
 ```
-* Let's send out an email to the user when they are created
+* Let's send out an email to the user when they are created in the user controller

 ```ruby
   if @user.save && UserMailer.account_activation(@user).deliver_now